AlexMaraio/LensingMapMaking/docs/InvestigatingMasks.md

 > Do note that these are just arbitrary angles for both objects that I have plucked out of thin air based on the rough size
 > of the Euclid map above!

+It is important to ask why we need to mask out both these regions.
+For the Milky Way, we have many bright star sources which affects the quality of the signal, but importantly for both the Milky Way and the Solar System, there are large quantities of cosmic dust in both of these regions which attenuates the observed signal.
+This means that we will observe less galaxies in these regions, and so the data analysis becomes much harder to perform as we don't know what the "true" signal should be in these situations.

 Now that we have our two individual regions that we want to mask out, we need to combine these to form a single mask.
 To do so, we need to set up a HealPy `Rotator` object to rotate our Solar System mask from ecliptic to galactic coordinates.
 Now that we have both masks in a single coordinate system, we can combine them to form a new mask which only allows data